virtualmin/virtualmin.com/content/docs/Plugins/podman.md

   is enabled.
 - The per-domain page shows **Available Recipes** when no recipe is installed, or **Installed Recipe** when one is deployed, alongside **Containers** and **Pods**.
-The Pods tab appears only when pod access is enabled.
+The Containers and Pods tabs appear only when their respective direct-access policies permit them.
+Recipes remain available independently and can create their required containers and pods without exposing those lower-level management interfaces.
 - **Manage Downloaded Images** is available to the master administrator from the global area.

 Domain owners and resellers see the plugin only when access is enabled in module configuration and their Virtualmin ACL permits the target domain.
-Pod access has a separate policy and can be master-only, available to permitted users, or disabled.
+Direct container and pod management have separate policies; each can be master-only, available to all permitted users, or disabled.

 ## Runtime modes